jdlaunder/papers/journal.md

 Biomass burning aerosol over W. Africa

 # Author
-Jake D. Launder
+Jake D. Launder, The University of Manchester
-John Smith
+John Smith, University of Elsewhere

 # Abstract
 We write this last because it's difficult to do.